IpieA/HNG-stage-tw/README.md

 - Requests and responses are in JSON format.
 - Request payloads should follow the format specified in the API documentation.
-- Successful responses will have a status code of 200 OK and 201 created.
+- Successful responses will have a status code of 200 OK or 201 created.
 - Error responses will have appropriate status codes (e.g. 404 Not Found, 500 Internal Server Error, 422 Unprocessable Entity) along with an error message in the response body.

 ## Sample Usage